The PSR has its own board and management team and is run by Hannah Nixon

 Andrew is the Chief Executive of the FCA, and has been a non-executive on the FCA Board for a number of years.
 Andrew was previously Deputy Governor for Prudential Regulation and Chief Executive Officer of the Prudential Regulation Authority (PRA) and brings with him a wealth of experience in financial regulation.

-Amelia has written and presented widely on competition and consumer policy and has a particular interest in behavioural economics.
-Before the OFT she was an economic consultant at Frontier Economics and London Economics.
-She has been on the Councils of the Royal Economic Society and the Association of Competition.
+Amelia has written and presented widely on competition and consumer policy, and has a particular interest in behavioural economics.
+Before joining the OFT, she was an economic consultant at Frontier Economics (1999-2001) and London Economics (1993-1999).
 She has a DPhil and MPhil in economics from Nuffield College, Oxford.
+She is on the Council of the Royal Economic Society.
+She was awarded an OBE in the 2014 New Years Honours.

 Bradley Fried is a non-executive board member of the PSR and the FCA.

 He is a partner of Grovepoint Capital LLP.
 Bradley is Deputy Chairman of the Court of Directors of the Bank of England, and Chairman of its Audit & Risk Committee.
 He is a fellow at Magdalene College, Cambridge.

 Bradley has extensive experience of financial services, having been Chief Executive Officer of Investec Bank plc and a partner at McKinsey & Co, where he focused on strategy consulting to the financial services industry.
 He is also a qualified chartered accountant.